By Cathie Ericson

 When your kids were little, you probably had a sticker chart for when they went potty or put their toys away.
 You might have even had a surprise waiting in the car if they got those shoes on quick.
 Let’s face it: Bribes worked.
 Whether it was a good idea to bribe them didn’t seem too complicated, either.
 There are lots of things little kids don’t want to do, and a reward can feel like a small price to pay for cooperation.

 Guess what?
-There are also lots of things that big kids don’t like to do, and offering a reward can seem like a darn expedient way to get it done.
+There are also lots of things that big kids don’t like to do.
+Offering a reward can seem like a darn expedient way to get it done.
 That’s why many parents bribe (well, um, or we can call it “incentivize”) their teens.

 Susie Barton of Danville, California, often enlists her teens, Will and Robbie, to make a grocery run.
 “I always give them extra money to buy a candy bar or something else they want,” she says.
 “Yes, the groceries are technically for all of us, so it’s a ‘household task,’ but I appreciate the help.”